Kishorevijay07/Heart-Rate-Monitor/README.md

 | patientId | INT (FK)    | Associated Patient ID          |
 | recordedAt | TIMESTAMP  | Time of heart rate recording   |

+**Database Relationship:**
+-Each patient can have multiple heart rate records.
+-The heart_rates table should have a foreign key referencing the patients table.
+**Relationship Explanation:**
+-One-to-Many Relationship: One patient can have many heart rate records.
+-The patientId in heart_rates is a foreign key linking it to the patients table.
+-ON DELETE CASCADE ensures that if a patient is deleted, their heart rate records are also removed.
 ##

 ## API Endpoints 🔥